vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 Linear regression estimation relies on a number of assumptions about the predictor variables and their relationship with the output:

 * Homoscedasticity - constant variance of error regardless of the values of independent variables.
-* Independence of errors - absence of correlation among errors in different the output values.
+* Independence of errors - absence of correlation among errors in different output values.
 * Absence of perfect multicollinearity among predictors - that is that none of the predictors can be expressed as a copy or a linear combination of other predictors.

 ## Matrix notation